meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 **Hypothesis:**

-- H<sub>0</sub>: There is no association between the job type of customers and customers subscribing to Term Deposit
+- H<sub>0</sub>: There is no association between the job type of customers and subscribing to Term Deposit

-- H<sub>1</sub>: There is association between the job type of customers and customers subscribing to Term Deposit
+- H<sub>1</sub>: There is association between the job type of customers and subscribing to Term Deposit

 ![Sample Plot](plots/obj2_plot1.png)